Vientiane's flat terrain and riverside setting offer favorable weather for certain outdoor activities.

 Vientiane features options for relaxation and rejuvenation.

 Several yoga studios exist in Vientiane, catering to expats and travelers.
-Dedicated multi-day retreats happen more often in places like Luang Prabang or Vang Vieng.
+Dedicated multi-day retreats are more common in places like Luang Prabang or Vang Vieng.

 Lacking beaches exist in Vientiane.
-Many mid-range to luxury hotels have swimming pools.
+Numerous mid-range-range to luxury hotels have swimming pools.

 Consider a traditional Lao massage for deep relaxation after a day of sightseeing.
 It focuses on pressure points and stretching.